Efficient Modelling of Lyman-{\alpha} opacity fluctuations during late reionization epoch: Formalism

-This integration over the frequency makes the computation slightly inefficient, although it has been checked that a single frequency in the middle provides a good approximation which is sufficient for this study.
-To compute this relation, we need to estimate the non local contribution which is given as
+This integration over the frequency makes the computation slightly inefficient, although it has been checked that a single frequency ($\nu\sim1.32\nu_{\mathrm{HI}}$) in the middle provides a good approximation \citep{2016MNRAS.460.1328D}, which is sufficient for this study.
+To compute this relation, we need to estimate the non-local contribution, which is given as

-where $r_{ij}$ is the distance between $i$-th and $j$-th cells; $\lambda(x)$ is the mean free path at each position along the sightlines and $L_{j,\nu}$ is the specific luminosity on the corresponding ($j$-th) cell.
+where $r_{ij}$ is the distance between $i$-th and $j$-th cells; $\lambda(x)$ is the mean free path at each position along the sightlines, and $L_{j,\nu}$ is the specific luminosity on the corresponding ($j$-th) cell.
 This requires the mean free path variation for each cell that is computed as

-Here, $\lambda_0$ gives a proxy of averaged mean free path which can be treated as a free parameter in the model and $\Delta$ is the overdensity distribution.
-The dependencies on the different physical parameters via the above mentioned power law indices come from realistic assumptions about absorbing gas density distribution, however, small variations in these indices do not change the fluctuations significantly \citep{2023MNRAS.525.4093G}.
-On the other hand, the local contribution takes into account the intensity budget within a cell which is estimated using an approximation to get a resolution independent average photoionization rate, i.e.
+Here, $\lambda_0$ gives a proxy of the averaged mean free path, which can be treated as a free parameter in the model, and $\Delta$ is the overdensity distribution.
+The dependencies on the different physical parameters via the above-mentioned power law indices come from realistic assumptions about absorbing gas density distribution; however, small variations in these indices do not change the fluctuations significantly \citep{2023MNRAS.525.4093G}.
+On the other hand, the local contribution takes into account the intensity budget within a cell, which is estimated using an approximation \citep{2016MNRAS.460.1328D} to get a resolution-independent average photoionization rate, i.e.

 with $\Delta x$ is the resolution of the cell and $\epsilon_{\nu,i}$ is the specific emissivity.
-The equation \ref{eq:Gamma} and \ref{eq:nonlocal} can be solved iteratively in each cell to get the UVB fluctuations field.
+The equations \ref{eq:Gamma} and \ref{eq:nonlocal} can be solved iteratively in each cell to get the UVB fluctuations field.